-After completing my PhD, I made the successful move out of Academia into Corporate, securing a full time position with Deloitte Australia.
-It was critical during my Interviews that I was able to explain how my PhD skills were transferable to a career in Corporate.
+After completing my PhD, I made the successful move out of academia into the corporate sector.
+It was critical during my Interviews that I was able to explain how my PhD skills were transferable to a career in corporate.
 Completing a PhD taught me how to be highly organised, persistent and methodical.
-I have high level written and oral communication skills, and have presented my work on a National and global scale.
+I have high level written and oral communication skills, and have presented my work on a national and global scale.
 I can work on my own as well as within a multidisciplinary team.
-I quickly developed problem solving and trouble shooting skills, enabling me to navigate through hurdles encountered in my project.
+I quickly developed problem-solving and troubleshooting skills, enabling me to navigate through hurdles encountered in my project.

 What do you love most about your professional role in STEMM?

-My role within Deloitte is incredibly exciting and constantly evolving.
-I can still be a part of science and new and exciting science, but from a business perspective.
-I am able to assist Researchers, like I used to be, access grants that could further fund their fantastic research for the next few years.
+My corporate roles have been incredibly exciting and constantly evolving.
+I can still be a part of science, new and exciting science, but from a business perspective.
+I am able to assist researchers, like I used to be, to access grants that could further fund their fantastic research for the next few years.
 I feel extremely privileged to be able to still use my skills, identify as a scientist and be able to analyse and understand science from a business perspective.
-By helping these Research Groups access the right grants and apply for the right grants, I’m in a position to be able to positively influence and support the fantastic Science and Research being undertaken in South Australia and Australia.
+By helping researchers, I’m in a position to positively influence and support the fantastic science and research being undertaken in South Australia and Australia.

 LinkedIn: Dr Stephanie Lamont-Friedrich